jump-dev/JuMP.jl/docs/src/manual/models.md

 Subject to
  x ≥ 0.0
 ```

 !!! warning
-    This format is specific to JuMP.
+    This format is specific to JuMP and may change in any future release.
+It is
+    not intended to be an instance format.
 To write the model to a file, use
     [`write_to_file`](@ref) instead.